THE BOARD OF EDUCATION OF THE

 b.
 All teachers in the middle school shall have a duty-free lunch period of at least 30 minutes.

-c.
-1. All teachers in the high school shall have a duty-free lunch period in accordance with current practice.
-Work load in the high school shall consist of five 49-minute periods except for those periods designated for announcements or lunch, which will exceed 49 minutes.
+As part of their schedule in September 2007, in addition to their duty (high school)/team planning (middle school) period, teachers will be assigned a non-instructional period for the purpose of serving on a professional committee, curriculum development and writing, or team planning.
+This assignment shall be made no later than the first week of school.
+All teachers in the high school shall have a duty-free lunch period.
 In addition, teachers shall be assigned to one duty period, which may not include a writing lab, but may include a computer lab, as well as other duties, as per current practice.
 Teachers shall be assigned a preparation period daily.

 2. Scheduling Alternatives in the Middle School and High School.